webpack/webpack.js.org/src/content/concepts/entry-points.md

 };
 ```

-Single Entry Syntax is a great choice when you are looking to quickly setup a webpack configuration for an application or tool with one entry point (i.e. a library).
+Shorthand Syntax is a great choice when you are looking to quickly setup a webpack configuration for an application or tool with one entry point (i.e. a library).
 However, there is not much flexibility in extending or scaling your configuration with this syntax.

 ## Object Syntax